PGY1 Residency - Pharmacy - Careers - Eskenazi Health

 • Pharmacy operations/orientation

-• Ambulatory care (primary care, infectious diseases or psychiatry)
+• Ambulatory care (primary care, infectious diseases ambulatory care or adult outpatient psychiatry)

 • Internal medicine I and II